IbzanHyena/blog/README.md

 Process this source into HTML by running `jconsole /path/to/run.ijs md` where `md` is the name of the markdown source directory.

-This will create an output directory called `_html` and containing the HTML files.
+This will create an output directory called `_site` and containing the HTML files.